 It might be frustrating, but you’ll need to remember patience and to take it slowly.
 With this in mind you might also find it beneficial to resume sex gradually as opposed to jumping right into it.
 Take activities of intimacy as a way of easing into it that are easy on your heart.
 This might include, kissing, caressing and touching.
 You will need to be open with your partner and together decide on an appropriate time to start engaging in sexual activity again.
 When that happens, it will be helpful to keep the following things in mind.

 – Honest and openness.
 Tell your partner about your concerns and your feelings.
 You never know, they might be having the same worries as you and the ‘pressure’ that you feel might be a projection of your own.

 – Choose a time and a place where you are comfortable, relaxed and that there will not be any interruptions.

 – Ensure that proper digestion has occurred.
 You will need to wait between 1-3 hours after the consumption of a full meal.

 – Make sure that both you and your partner are aware that anxiety from either partner can interfere with sexual arousal responses, and sexual performance.

 – If you have any angina symptoms, stop immediately and rest.
 Call your emergency health service if the symptoms do not go away with rest, or are not getting better within five minutes of taking Angina medication.

 – If you have any symptoms during sexual activity, you need to inform your doctor on your next visit.

 Having sex after a heart attack is possible, so long as caution is taken.
 There might be some frustration to begin with on both your parts.
 But it is important to take it slowly and cautiously to avoid relapses.
-Over time, as your strength rebuilds you will be able to engage in more and more of your favourite activities with as much fervour as you can deliver!
+Over time, as your strength rebuilds you will be able to engage in more and more of your favorite activities with as much fervor as you can deliver!